spacetelescope/specviz/docs/getting-started.rst

 ------------------------

 Lets start by loading a simple, known spectrum.
-If you followed the steps in :ref:`specviz_launching`, you should see the specviz window up, but without a spectrum.
+If you followed the steps in :ref:`specviz-launching`, you should see the specviz window up, but without a spectrum.
 Click ..., as seen below.
 You should now see the spectrum!

 ADD IMAGE